jgraham0325/land-register-api-docs/docs/api-documentation/V1.11/index.md

 This section lists any significant changes made to this document (and by extension, the API interfaces themselves) introduced by each recent and upcoming future release.
 {: .govuk-body}

+Upcoming changes for a future release:
+{: .govuk-heading-s #upcoming-changes}

+The GET /CSV endpoints have been deprecated on the Reporting endpoint and will be removed in a future release.
+This functionality will be replaced by new functionality on the Data Export API.
+This applies to CSV exports for Permits, Fees, FPNs, Inspections and Forward plans.
+{: .govuk-body}

 Version 1.11 (12/12/2019):
 {: .govuk-heading-s #upcoming-changes}